-Do LMMs Possess Human-Like Geometrical Intuition?
+Do VLMs Possess Human-Like Geometrical Intuition?

 COS 597B: Computational Models of Cognition @ Princeton University